urani-trade/solana-dev-onboarding-rs/chapters/08_transfer_hooks.md

 <br>

-* Whenever the token is minted, the `Execute` instruction is triggered together with a Transfer Instruction (the custom logic).
+* Whenever the token is minted or transfered, the `Execute` instruction is triggered together with a Transfer Instruction (the custom logic).

 * All accounts from the initial transfer are converted to read-only accounts (i.e., the signer privileges of the sender do not extend to the Transfer Hook program).

-* Extra accounts required by `Execute` are stored in a predefined PDA that must be derived using the following seeds: `extra-account-metas` string, the mint account address, and the transfer hook `_id`.

 * For every token transfer involving tokens from the Mint Account, the Token Extensions program makes a Cross Program Invocation (CPI) to execute an instruction on the Transfer Hook program.

+* Extra accounts required by `Execute` are stored in a predefined PDA that must be derived using the following seeds: `extra-account-metas` string, the mint account address, and the transfer hook `_id`:

 <br>